New York Construction Accident Attorney

 We can even come to you and there is no attorneys fees unless we recover money for you.

-If you or a loved one was injured in a construction accident, the experienced New York construction accident attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
-Please contact us toll free 24 hours a day, 7 days a week at 1-800 WORK-4-YOU (1-800-967-5496).
-We can also help with personal injury cases in New Jersey, Connecticut, Pennsylvania, or Florida.
+If you or a loved one has been hurt in a construction accident, the experienced New York construction accident attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
+Please contact us toll-free 24 hours a day, 7 days a week at 1-800 WORK-4-YOU (1-800-967-5496).
+We can also help with construction accident lawsuits in New Jersey, Connecticut, Pennsylvania, or Florida.

 If you found this article useful, please share it!